Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 It's never easy.

-And people often have a very very different response than the one you had which is to invite me here and to talk it out so i appreciate that i want to say that up front um
+And people often have a very, very different response than the one you had, which is to invite me here and talk it out.
+So I appreciate that.

-felt that when i initially read the column and i guess we should be fully transparent here and say there was a discussion between us privately uh before there was a you know a public thing yeah we text yeah we did we do text regularly and we did text about this um so
+felt that when I initially read the column, and I guess we should be fully transparent here and say there was a discussion between us privately before there was a, you know, a public thing.

-felt like having not done the research that I eventually did for the column, there was something off about what I knew about this guy and the presentation of him as,
+I felt like having not done the research that I eventually did for the column, there was something off about about what I knew about this guy and the presentation of him as,

 and I don't want to misquote you here, but as basically a paragon of politics and how politics should be done.